Testsigma

 Automation Testing And Codeless Testing

 Automation testing is referred to a process where an application is tested via automated tests.
 That is, no manual efforts are involved in testing it.
-Manual efforts are usually put in to automate these tests and making them executable.
+Manual efforts are usually put in to automating these tests and making them executable.

 Codeless Testing is the type of automation testing that is automated without any involvement of coding.
-Initially, codeless testing was referred to record and play methods where the test steps corresponding to a test case were recorded and then via a tool, for eg. Selenium IDE, Katalon IDE, these steps were converted to executable coded steps.
+Initially, codeless testing was referred to record and play methods where the test steps corresponding to a test case were recorded and then via a tool, for eg. Selenium IDE, Katalon IDE, these steps were converted to executable code steps.

 Now, the codeless testing has evolved to also include other methods of automation which are much beyond and better than the record and playback methods.